Mayvena/GECK/README.md

 4. MOLLE webbing for attaching it to a plate carrier and/or to attach external pouches to its housing

+## 0. Core

+The core of the device is a BananaPi Zero W. Its small form factor

 ## 1. Housing

 Other similar projects are using a Pelican 1200 case.
 While definitely a great case in terms of durability and level of protection it has its limitations.
 One is its size - being a bit over 230mm wide it is extremely hard to find a suitable for it keyboard in a sensible price range.
 Another con is the steep price tag of this case.
 Given that I'm operating on a budget, it was only logical to look for a more cost-effective solution which also offers a larger width.
 The chosen case is https://itt-shop.bg/hermetichen-kufar-za-instrumenti-yato-339-h-292-h-152-mm-10038422.
 It is 339mm wide with useable internal width of